My Creative Process

-As a Filipino-American, I live between walls, messily spread between the bordered identities that contain me.
-It is an experience which demands a name and begs for a voice.
-Though the constitutive mechanisms of common sense, disciplines and categories complexly provide clarity in meaning (and in this sense, belonging), its inflexibility and rigidity sometimes hinder the possibility for imagination and change.
+People are different and our understandings of the world are shaped by those differences in location, identity, culture.
+As a queer, second-generation Filipino-American, I live between walls, messily spread between the bordered identities that contain me.
+It is an experience that demands a name and begs for a voice.
+Though the constitutive mechanisms of common sense, disciplines, and categories complexly provide clarity in meaning (and in this sense, belonging), its inflexibility and rigidity sometimes hinder the possibility for imagination and change.

-When I discover nameless ideas still waiting to be named and voiceless inventions still waiting to be voiced, I am reminded of the hyphen, which is core to who I am.
+When I discover nameless ideas, feelings or things still waiting to be named and voiceless inventions still waiting to be voiced, I am reminded of the hyphen, which is core to who I am.
 The hyphen represents the in-between that doesn’t fit within the frame imbued with naturalness.
-Not inside or outside of the frame, but one foot in, one foot out, eclipsed in hyphenation.
-History, alongside my experiences, tells me to locate the hyphenations, hybridities and connotations lurking in the indeterminate partially shaded penumbrae of natural common sense.
-This is what inspires all that I do: to give voice to the voiceless, to name what has not been named or named incorrectly, and to shine a light on the hazy trail of conjunctures that our fixed meanings leave behind.
+Not inside or outside of the frame, but rather one foot in, one foot out, eclipsed in hyphenation.
+History, alongside my experiences, tells me to locate the hyphenations, hybridities and queer slants lurking in the indeterminate partially shaded penumbrae of natural common sense.
+This is what inspires my creative work: to give voice to the voiceless, to name what has not been named correctly if at all, and to shine a light on the hazy trail of people, ideas and things that our fixed meanings leave behind in the margins.

-With these twist and turns of life shaping the conditions of my own belonging, my music is at the heart of how I relate to others as a queer Filipino American singer songwriter crafting unspoken narratives through music, as a community organizer supporting my community in the Filipino diaspora through their struggles of displacement and dislocation, and as a communication researcher seeking to understand the circulations and articulations of meaning.
+In thinking about the conditions of my being, becoming, and belonging, I have since then found my music to be at the heart of how I relate to others as a queer Filipino American singer-songwriter crafting unspoken narratives through music, but also as an activist supporting my community in the Filipino diaspora through their struggles of displacement and dislocation and as a communication researcher seeking to understand how the world is made to mean.

-I turned inward to find a way to move past my personal fears brought on by the pandemic, our current government, and the racial injustices that continue to plague our lives.
-And I returned to music which has always been that source of solace for me and decided to build a collaborative musical refuge for those who feel lost, afraid, or in need of a place to rest in these times of chaos.
+In this album, I laid my emotions bare to find a way to move past my personal fears brought on by the pandemic, the failures of capitalism and nation-states, and the racial injustices that continue to plague our lives.
+Because music has always been that source of solace for me, I decided to build a collaborative musical refuge for those who feel lost, afraid, or in need of a place to rest in these times of chaos.
 Conjuring allegories of Greek mythology, I composed love letters for you, my friends, family, colleagues, acquaintances, strangers, past lovers, and all those in between.
-The stories I articulate through my songwriting is designed to offer avenues of connection, a place for refuge and glimpses of hope.
-Invoking imagery of water, islands, and ships, I sing to tell the stories of how my experiences, vulnerabilities and insecurities as a queer person of color have inspired me to be more compassionate, empathetic and loving, all of which I hope to extend to you as a way to relate, find refuge and remind you that we’re not alone.
+The title is a play on Apollo who is a Greek god of healing and music, but he is also a Greek god of plague.
+This album teeters along this duality in order to reimagine social life itself beyond the individual and the family.
+Invoking the musical and healing powers of Apollo and Asclepius, the stories I articulate through my songwriting are designed to offer avenues of connection, a place for refuge, and glimmers of hope.
+Invoking imagery of water, islands, and ships, I sing to tell the stories of how my experiences, vulnerabilities, and insecurities as a queer person of color have inspired me to be more compassionate, empathetic, and loving, all of which I hope to extend to you as a way to relate, find refuge and remind you that we’re not alone.